Lear 35 For Sale

-Lear 35 Ownership Overview
+Lear 35 Overview

 Buyers don't have a hard time finding a Lear 35 for sale in the business aviation market, as during the two decades it was produced (starting in late 1973), over 700 have hit the market.
 This aircraft is the most well-known of the Learjet family, and many remain in use today in the private market, as well as throughout different military branches across the world.